selsamman/proxily/README.md

 )

 ```
 Here we create the transaction and incorporate it into our proxy.
-Because phone is derived from phone which is derived from customer, the proxy for phone will also be part of the transaction.
+Because phone is derived from phones which is derived from customer, the proxy for phone will also be part of the transaction.
 Once the isValid getter returns true, the phone number transaction can be committed.

 Sometimes a transaction may span multiple components.
-In that case you can either create the transaction in the highest level component and pass it down via parameters, create proxies for the data the sub-components may consume and pass them down via paramaters or use a Provider for the transaction.
+In that case you can either create the transaction in the highest level component and pass it down via parameters, create proxies that already incorporate data consumed by the sub-components and pass them down via paramaters or use a Provider for the transaction.

 ### Transaction Object

 The transaction objected produced by new Transaction has a number of functions and properties available to it.
 * ***updateSequence*** - An update sequence number representing the current state.
-It can be used roll back or forward the transaction to a specific point.
+This value can be used to remember a point in time and then you can roll back the state to that point in time using ***rollTo***.
-* ***rollTo(updateSequence : number)*** - Roll back or forward the transaction to a specific point
+* ***rollTo(updateSequence : number)*** - Roll back or forward the transaction to a specific point.
-* ***rollback()*** - Roll back the transaction by discarding all changes since the creation or the last rollback
+* ***rollback()*** - Roll back the transaction by discarding all changes since the creation or the last rollback.
-* ***commit()*** - Commit the changes in the transaction so they are visibile outside of the transaction
+* ***commit()*** - Commit the changes in the transaction so they are visibile outside of the transaction.
-* ***undo()*** - Go back to the previous sequence number that represents the state at the start of a call to the outermost function
+* ***undo()*** - Go back to the previous sequence number that represents the state at the start of a call to the outermost function.
-* ***redo()*** - Go forward to the next sequence number that represents the state at the start of a call to the outermost function
+* ***redo()*** - Go forward to the next sequence number that represents the state at the start of a call to the outermost function.

 ### How time positioning in transactions works ###